The times, they are a-changing!

 What’s involved:

-- Set up the apps and use accounts
+- Setting up the apps and user accounts

-- Manage the migration to and adoption of new solutions
+- Managing the migration to and adoption of new solutions

 Challenges to consider: